Know the Laws: Rhode Island

 One week after court, you may want to call your local law enforcement offices to make sure they have received copies of the restraining order from the clerk.

 You may also wish to make a safety plan.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
-Many batterers obey restraining orders, but some do not, and it is important to build on the things you have already been doing to keep yourself safe.
+Many abusers obey restraining orders, but some do not, and it is important to build on the things you have already been doing to keep yourself safe.
 Click on the following link for suggestions on Staying Safe.
+Also, advocates at local domestic violence organizations can assist you in designing a safety plan and can provide other forms of support.
+To find a shelter or advocate in your area please visit the RI State and Local Programs page.

 If you are not granted a restraining order, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
 They can help you develop a safety plan and help connect you with the resources you need.
 For safety planning help, ideas, and information, go to our Staying Safe page.
 You will find a list of Rhode Island resources on our RI State Resources page.

 If you were not granted a family or district court restraining order because your relationship with the abuser does not qualify, you may be able to seek protection through a criminal no-contact order (if you report the crime to the police and s/he is arrested) or through your a workplace restraining order.
 You will find more information about this on our What if I don't qualify for a restraining order? page.
 You may also be able to reapply for a restraining order if a new incident of domestic abuse occurs after you are denied the order.